Bounced Flash Photography

 Actually there are a few ways:

-Bounced Flash doesn’t just have to be bounced from the ceiling (Although this is quite effective and quick).
+Bounced Flash doesn’t just have to be bounced from the ceiling (although this is quite effective and quick).
 You can bounce the flash from a bright wall, a white sheet or even a piece of hand held card.

 Can I see some examples?

 You don’t need a complicated set up in order to achieve a studio look.
 For this shot of Sonia and Dillon, I simply used one bounced Flash and available light.
 This particular flash gun has 2 flashes.
-The main on top which can be tilted and swivelled, and a smaller, fixed flash which is used as a fill-in flash.
+The main on top which can be tilted and swiveled, and a smaller, fixed flash which is used as a fill-in flash.

-(Best with digital as not to waste film!) – Ask a friend or family member to act as a model.
+Ok, as a practice, try one the following (best with digital as not to waste film if you shoot analogue).
+Ask a friend or family member to act as a model (I've used my camera here).
 Attach your flashgun to the camera, turn it on and set it to auto.
-Tilt the flash-head upwards at an angle of about 45° (or even straight up if they are not far away!) between you and the subject.
+Tilt the flash-head upwards at an angle of about 45° (or even straight up if they are not far away) between you and the subject.

 Set the shutter speed on your camera to 60th/sec and the aperture to f.11.
 Take one photo.
 Then open the aperture one stop and take another photo from the same position.
 Repeat this until you reach f.4 and then go through the photos to see which gives the best results.

+In this case, 200th/sec @ f8 with bounced flash worked like a charm to get a balanced exposure.
 This is a great tip if you are using bounced flash and need background detail.
 Also, the faster the shutter speed, the blacker the background becomes which could also be a desired effect.

 If you practice long enough with these, you will eventually “just know” what settings the camera and flash need for each occasion.
 Very handy at weddings etc where you don’t have the time to practice!